fakedrtom/SVAFotate/README.md

 interest.
 Using the `-t` option and supplying a simple BED file consisting of CHROM, START, END, and a region identifier will create a `Target_Overlaps` annotation that lists the supplied region identifier for all overlaps between the SV and the regions in this targets BED file.
-Regions of interest may include gene, specific exons, promoters, enhancers, etc.
+Regions of interest may include gene, specific exons, promoters, enhancers, etc. If the `-t` option is used when the `-u` option has also been invoked, then the resulting `unique.bed` file from the `-u` option will also include a column corresponding to any overlaps found between the unique regions and the regions provided by the `-t` option.
+This column will be populated with the region identifier found in the BED file used with the `-t` option.

 ```
   -ci USE CI BOUNDARIES, --ci USE CI BOUNDARIES